 For Medical Device Manufacturers

 On March 1st, 2016, the approved version of ISO 13485:2016 was published.
-The publication date is the start of a three year transition period.
+The publication date was the start of a three year transition period.

 Introduced by the International Organization for Standardization in July 2003, ISO 13485 is recognized throughout the world as a quality management system standard designed specifically for medical device manufacturers.
 It was revised by TC 210 and published as ISO 13485:2016 on 3/1/16.